kapilhp/crouton/README.md

 data. crouton does support encrypting chroots, but the encryption is only as strong as the quality of your passphrase.
 Consider this your warning.

-It's also highly recommended that you install the [crouton extension](https://goo.gl/OVQOEt), which, when combined with the `extension` or `xiwi` targets, provides much improved integration with Chromium OS.
+It's also highly recommended that you install the `somm` target which provides much improved integration with Chromium OS.

 That's it!
 Surprised?